ErFosi/CCS-UI/README.md

-# VideoRevive UI
+# SecureGuard AI UI

-This is the Next.js frontend application for VideoRevive, an AI-powered video upscaling service.
-This UI allows users to interact with the VideoRevive backend, which is expected to be running in the cloud.
+This is the Next.js frontend application for SecureGuard AI, an AI-powered video censoring service.
+This UI allows users to interact with the SecureGuard AI backend, which is expected to be running in the cloud.

 ## Features

 - User login and registration (mocked, no actual auth).
-- Video upload (MP4) and image upload (JPEG, PNG, GIF).
+- Video upload (MP4).
-- Video preview and AI-powered upscaling from 480p to 1080p (simulated).
+- Video preview and AI-powered censoring of sensitive content (simulated).
-- Display of original and upscaled videos.
+- Display of original and censored videos.
-- Download functionality for videos.
+- Download functionality for original and censored videos.
 - Light and Dark theme support, with theme-specific logos.

 ## Tech Stack